 We typically place orders for your goggles with corrective lenses to our suppliers the same day we receive the order from you.
-In some cases they will be shipped direct to you from the suppliers the same business day, or if not, the next business day.
+In some cases, they will be shipped directly to you from the suppliers the same business day, or if not, the next business day.
 The suppliers are Sydney based, so you need to allow for the usual postal delivery times for the package to reach you.

 Prescription swimming goggles may be a bit more expensive than non-prescription goggles, but they are still very affordable (and getting more so every year).
 If you are having trouble deciding which optical swim goggles to buy, consider asking your optometrist.
-Once you have your goggles, it may take a few minutes for your eyes to adjust to new lens, but after a short adjustment period, you should be able to use them adequately in the pool.
+Once you have your goggles, it may take a few minutes for your eyes to adjust to the new lens, but after a short adjustment period, you should be able to use them adequately in the pool.